-Not always, of course, but more often than not.
 You might not even be aware of how much your parents’ money habits have rubbed off on you, but you need to be.

 Take a little time and think about how one or both your parents handle money.
 Pay attention especially to spending habits, use of credit, debt load, saving, and strategies for dealing with financial problems.
 After you’re clear in your mind about your parents’ financial habits, assess your own habits versus those of your parents.

 This exercise will give you awareness of just what your money habits are, and how deeply they’ve been ingrained in you.
 Obviously, the more ingrained, the harder it is to change them, but you can do it if you know they’re there to begin with.

 There’s five things you can do to get on top of your money:

 - Find out exactly what you spend it on including real expenses and extraneous expenditures.

 - Find out exactly how much income you have and from where and in what time frame.

 - Figure out between those two how you can live within your means.

 - Decide if you need to change your financial status, and if so, how you can do that.